 - Only 7 simultaneous connections

-Another budget-friendly digital security tool is CyberGhost VPN.
+Another budget-friendly and top secure VPN is CyberGhost.
 You can sign up for as little as $2.03/month and unlock an impressive array of benefits.

 - WireGuard, OpenVPN, and IKEv2 protocols.

 - Massive server fleet.
 CyberGhost operates an impressive array of over 9360 servers across 100+ countries.

 - NoSpy servers.
 This server category is completely owned and managed by CyberGhost.

 - Block content.
 When this feature is enabled, you won’t have to worry about malicious ads, trackers, or malware.

 - ID Guard Monitoring.
 All plans include this monitoring feature to keep an eye out for email or password leaks.

 - Security Suite for Windows.
 An optional addition to your subscription if you need antivirus capabilities for your Windows devices.

 - Private Browser.
 You can enjoy an ad-free online experience by downloading CyberGhost’s specialized privacy-enhancing web browser.